Molly Kearney: Life and career

-Born and raised in Cleveland, they frequently performed stand-up comedy in Chicago, later moving to Los Angeles.
+Born and raised in Cleveland, they are a 2008 graduate of Magnificat High School and received a bachelor's in theatre from the University of Dayton.
+They frequently performed stand-up comedy in Chicago, later moving to Los Angeles.

 In 2019, Kearney was one of the comedians selected for Comedy Central's "Up Next" showcase after a nationwide search.

 Kearney's screen credits include the Amazon series A League of Their Own and the Disney+ series The Mighty Ducks: Game Changers.
 In 2022, they were announced as the first openly non-binary cast member of Saturday Night Live.

+In 2024, after two years with Saturday Night Live, Kearney left the series.